XINBOSHIN/MagmaHouse/README.md

-# MagmaHouse
+# MyFirst GitHub
- MagmaHouse Minecraft-Server forum
+ Hello every one!